Don’t have a Commercial Demo? We can help!

 Oct 12 2018

 Don’t have a Commercial demo?
-Whatever VO genre you specialize in, you probably should.
+Whatever VO genre you specialize in, you probably should have this valuable demo in your VO arsenal.

 Commercials offers a wide range of opportunity.
 In comparison, if you want to work in, say, video games, there are only so many producers to pitch.
 But commercials are widely produced, in many forms – with clients ranging from local radio/TV stations and cable providers, to ad agencies of all sorts and sizes, marketing departments and individual retailers.
 Plus, the vast majority of commercials are voiced by regular VO professionals, as opposed to celebrities.